 In our last article, we looked at how a personal injury case is defined.
 We also examined how these cases are normally resolved, and the basic elements that go into such a case.
-In today's article, we will examine such issues as the statute of limitations, the laws governing personal injury, how to know if you have a case and what damages you may be entitled to recover.
+In today's article, Our seasoned Las Vegas personal injury lawyers will examine such issues as the statute of limitations, the laws governing personal injury, how to know if you have a case and what damages you may be entitled to recover.

 Each state has its own personal injury laws, but most of these are variations on universal ideas.
 Where criminal law has its basis in state and local statutes, personal injury is based largely on case studies, precedent and legal treatises.
 While many states have begun to formally codify these laws, for all intents and purposes precedent is still the primary source of personal injury consideration.

 The damages to which you are entitled depend on the losses you suffer.
 These damages can be for more than you may at first realize.
 These can include (but are not limited to): Medical expenses for treating injuries Replacement or repair of damaged property Recovery of lost wages, including future lost wages if you are left unable to return to work The costs of recovery and rehabilitation Pain and suffering

 If you have been injured and someone else's actions or negligence were at fault, you may have a viable case for personal injury.
 The only way to be certain, however, is to talk to a qualified personal injury attorney.
 You should, the moment you are in an accident, call a lawyer to discuss the details of your case and evaluate the potential for remuneration.